datoviz/datoviz/docs/api.md

 DvzShape dvz_shape_sphere(  // returns: the shape
-    uint32_t rows,  // the number of rows uint32_t cols,  // the number of columns cvec4 color,  // the sphere color
+    uint32_t rows,  // the number of rows uint32_t cols,  // the number of columns
+    DvzColor color,  // the sphere color
 )
 ```